kminoda/autoware-map-loader-architecture-proposal/proposal.md

 # Proposed architectures
 We have two proposals, both of which have their pros and cons.
+We would like to ask for your opinions from various perspective.

 ## Proposal A: passing ids
 The architecture of the proposal A is shown below.
 A client that want to use the new interface ("client 1" in the example figure) first subscribes [autoware_map_msgs/msg/PCDMetaInfoArray](https://github.com/kminoda/autoware-map-loader-architecture-proposal/blob/main/autoware_map_msgs/msg/PCDMetaInfoArray.msg) that contains all the metadata of available PCD maps.